Dolsot Bibimbap | Stone Bowl Bibimbap

 Step eight

-Wash the vegetables well and chop them into chunks.
-When washing the bok choy, either don’t put the leaves directly under water or make sure to dry them off afterwards.
+When washing the bok choy, either don’t submerge the leaves directly under water or ensure they are thoroughly dried afterwards.
 Otherwise, the veggies will be swimming in water when you saute them.
-Also gather the sesame oil.

 I use two woks to cook the veggies and I cook them in shifts.
 If you don’t own a wok, use two large sauté pans.